Vomiting is the body’s way of expelling harmful substances. It is not necessarily a sign of a serious problem, and it usually only lasts a day or two.

 People often use this medication if they are vomiting due to slow gut problems or migraine.

-Besides taking medication to treat vomiting, a person can try:
+Besides taking medication to treat vomiting, a

 - relaxation techniques